djslzx/ar-drawing/README.md

 [//]: # (Describe the major components and data structures for your data model, as well as the top-level controllers and views of your UI.
 Feel free to use diagrams.)

 #### Data model
-Strokes in the scene will be represented as a collection of UIBezierPaths.
+* Drawing canvas: ordered list of ordered list of `SCNVector3`s: `[[SCNVector3]]`
+  * Each array (`[SCNVector3]`) represents a set of 3D points ordered by time of creation; the ordering implicitly stores edge data
+  * Arrays are ordered by entry time to allow for history tracking
+  * Fed into view to make 3D cylinders only upon creation/deletion, so arrays are good enough (don't need quick look-up, just some notion of ordering)
+* Game mechanics:
+  * Player class - name/id, phone position/id, role designation; dictionary of names/ids to Player objects `[String:Player]`
+  * Word generation: database of mappings from topics/themes to string collections, implemented using an external, persistent database (potentially with web updating)

 #### Controllers and Views
-- ARSCNView as generic view, split off into DrawerView and GuesserView
+- ARSCNView as generic view, split off into DrawerView (drawing-enabled) and GuesserView (drawing-disabled) with respective view controllers
-- DrawerController, GuesserController
+- `SCNVector3`s rendered as `SCNCylinder`s stored in the view; singleton class for `SCNCylinder` container (Canvas class)